elipitav/P1_NLU_PoS_Tagger/README.md

 All the datasets are available in the `data/` folder.
 The datasets are already split into training validation and testing sets.

+## Usage :writing_hand:

+The notebooks are self-contained and can be run independently.
+Simply running the cells in each notebook will load the pre-trained models stored in the `./models` directory and evaluate them.
+This avoids the need to retrain the models, which can be time-consuming.

+If you want to retrain the models, the necessary code is provided as comments in each cell where the model is loaded.
+To do this, uncomment the code for training, comment out the code for loading the models, and then run the cells.

 ## Model training and hyperparameter tuning :microscope:

 **Step 1: Training the English Tagger**